ml27299/gen-sync/README.md

 This package extends the Function object within a process so that shortcuts can be made

 ## Function.run(arguments)
-Returns a configured [function exec]
+returns a configured [function exec]

+  - `arguments`: arguments for the asyncronous function

 ### Sync events
 ## .on('err', function(err){})